-Learn from our secondary marketing experts how you can use hedging as a tactic to mitigate risk when selling mortgage loans.
+Learn from our secondary marketing experts how you can use hedging as a tactic to mitigate risk and optimize profitability when selling mortgage loans.

-This whitepaper will review information on moving to mandatory, the strategy of hedging, and how to identify if it is the best option for an originator to use when selling on the secondary market.
+This whitepaper will review information on moving to mandatory, the strategy of hedging, the benefits of hedging, and how to determine if you are ready.

-Fill out the form to download Hedging 101.
+Fill out the form to download Mortgage Pipeline Hedging 101.

 About the Whitepaper:

 MCT’s Hedging 101 whitepaper seeks to explain how hedging can be used as a vehicle to mitigate risk in the secondary market.

 - Hedging Example and Process

 Download our whitepaper today to learn more about mortgage pipeline hedging!

 In the business of buying and selling assets, hedging is used as a vehicle to mitigate risk.
 In the secondary mortgage market, hedging an open pipeline can produce the greatest return regardless of the current market environment.
 Yet historically, it has been viewed as too complex or risky by some mortgage lenders.
 Download this whitepaper to debunk the myths and learn about this valuable strategy for maximizing profitability in the secondary market.